 Our reliance on plastic is at an all-time high, and a lot of the plastic we encounter on a daily basis is single-use.
-From drinks bottles, straws, stickers on fruit, our clothing and even tea bags, you might not realise it but it is all around us.
+From drinks bottles, straws, stickers on fruit, our clothing and even tea bags, plastic is all around us.

 What’s the problem?